Imagine being judged by the sum of all your social media stories.

 In business, social media screening is not an option ClearStar recommends.
 (It’s difficult to involve social media in a way that doesn’t violate legal and ethical boundaries.)

-But social media will now be part of the screening process for some visa applicants entering the United States.
+But social media will now be part of the screening process for some visa candidates entering the United States.

 Sounds pretty in-depth, doesn’t it?

 The State Department says this in-depth screening would apply only to those requiring “additional scrutiny.”
-They say that’s about .5 percent of visa applicants or about 65,000 people.
+They say that’s about .5 percent of visa candidates or about 65,000 people.

 Critics of all types had plenty to say about the new screening.
 Most argue it could cause major delays, snag innocent victims, or discourage international students or scientists from coming to the country.